brainstorm-tools/brainstorm3/joss/paper.md

 **Tutorials and Documentation:** Brainstorm offers a comprehensive collection of [detailed tutorials](https://neuroimage.usc.edu/brainstorm/Tutorials) that cover all major components of the platform, supporting users from basic data processing to advanced multimodal analyses.
 Within this ecosystem, the sEEG-suite is accompanied by its own dedicated tutorials, with each section of the suite linking to a corresponding resource.
 For convenience, the complete set of tutorials for stereo-electroencephalography (sEEG) analysis can be accessed here: [sEEG-suite: Stereo-electroencephalography (sEEG) Analysis](https://neuroimage.usc.edu/brainstorm/Tutorials#sEEG-suite:_Stereo-electroencephalography_.28sEEG.29_analysis).

-The flowchart in Figure 1 illustrates the end-to-end workflow for sEEG analysis in Brainstorm which involve (1) importing and pre-processing the anatomy, (2) manual and automated contact localization, (3) refining contact localization, (4) automated anatomical labeling, and (5) linking localized contacts with raw recordings.
+The flowchart in \autoref{fig:figure1} illustrates the end-to-end workflow for sEEG analysis in Brainstorm which involve (1) importing and pre-processing the anatomy, (2) manual and automated contact localization, (3) refining contact localization, (4) automated anatomical labeling, and (5) linking localized contacts with raw recordings.

 ![End-to-end flowchart for sEEG analysis in Brainstorm.\label{fig:figure1}](figure1.png)